Clinton-Davis/focus_fitness/README.md

 #### Third-Party Tools

+- [GitHub](https://github.com/) ~ Distributed version control and source code management (SCM) functionality of Git, plus its own features.
+- [Travis](https://travis-ci.org/) ~ Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub and Bitbucket.
 - [Font Awesome](https://fontawesome.com/) ~ Font Awesome icons
 - [icons8](https://icons8.com/icons/set/instagram-logo) ~ Icons8 icons
 - [Cloudinary](https://cloudinary.com/) ~  Cloud-based image and video management platform
-- [GitHub](https://github.com/) ~ Distributed version control and source code management (SCM) functionality of Git, plus its own features.
 - [Git](https://git-scm.com/) ~ Distributed version control system
 - [Figma](https://www.figma.com/) ~ A digital design and prototyping tool.
 It is a UI and UX design application that you can use to create websites, apps.
 - [Slack](https://slack.com/intl/en-ie/) ~ A workspaces allowing you to organize communications by channels for group discussions and allows for private messages to share information.